 • The amount of chlorine generated can be changed at the touch of a button.

-• Salt pools are softer on skin- many people report that the water is much silkier.
+• Salt pools are softer on your skin- many people report that the water is much silkier.
 It is also easier on bathing suits, clothing and hair.
 Some bathers say there is less of a chlorine smell when they get out of the pool, and there is also no salt taste.

 • Less maintenance- although the regular checking of pool water chemistry is still necessary, the advantage of a salt cell is that it disperses chlorine at a consistent rate when the pump is on.
 This will cause less fluctuation in the chemical levels in your pool, making a healthy balance easier to maintain.